fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 }
 ```

-**Remove** the "Hello App" text (if it is still there) in `src/shared/app.jsx`;
+**Remove** the "Hello App" text (if it is still there) in `shared/app.jsx`;

 ## Footer

-In our footer we'll display a short copyright notice, with the name of our app and the year
+In our footer we'll display a short copyright notice with the name of our app and the year.

 **Create** `shared/components/Footer/index.jsx`
 ```jsx
 import React, { Component } from 'react';
 import { APP_NAME } from 'shared/config';